IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/05_metadata-keywords.md

  operational threshold

-TIMEÂ The period between two events or measurements; a measurable interval, usually between a fixed reference (instant of time) such as 0 AD and the subject event or measurement.
+TIME The period between two events or measurements; a measurable interval, usually between a fixed reference (instant of time) such as 0 AD and the subject event or measurement.

 Subclass Words bin GMT minute